Pulmonary valve regurgitation

 - right ventricular dilation

-- jet width exceeding 70% of annular diameter
+- jet width exceeding 70% of the annular diameter

 - dense spectral envelope with a pressure half time < 100 ms